 6.38 Deep vs. Shallow Copying [YAN]

-This vulnerability does not apply to Spark since Spark does not permit the use of access types.
+This vulnerability does not apply to SPARK since the use of access types is not permitted and owned access types cannot be copied.

 6.39 Memory Leak and Heap Fragmentation [XYL]

 This vulnerability does not apply to SPARK since the use of access types is forbidden.